 The dismissal covers the combination of contact name and the type of suggested account code; account code or tax type.
 If you dismiss a suggested account code default for a contact, for example, you will still be suggested potential default tax types if one becomes suitable.

 This view identifies GL Accounts that have not had any transactional activity recorded against them from the "Dormant Since" date you supply.

 You can filter and sort to look at accounts with transactional history (activity) and also by Account Class.
-Xavier won't show you Xero System Accounts as they cannot be archived.
+Precision won't show you System Accounts and certain other Accounts as they cannot be archived.